piontec/docker-enforcer/readme.md

 - "LOG_AUTHZ_REQUESTS=False" - log all incoming docker API requests received in Authz mode.
 This logs username (if available - only when TLS auth is used), HTTP method and URI for each received authorization request.
 Of course, works only in Authz plugin mode.
-- "WHITE_LIST=docker-enforcer,docker.*,docker-enforcer:steal socket, docker*:steal socket" - comma
-separated list of white list definitions, where each definition can be:
+- "WHITE_LIST=docker-enforcer,docker_enforcer" - comma separated list of container name based white list definitions, which allow to define a whitelist based on a container name.
+Each definition can be (like in a sample value: "docker.*,docker-enforcer:steal socket,docker.*:steal socket"):
   - container name, like "docker-enforcer": this makes container named exactly "docker-enforcer" to be excluded from checks of all rules
   - container name regexp, like "docker.*": this makes any container which name matches regex "docker.*"